HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 ##### Not all days are equal

 {{ figure_markup(
-   image="mobile-web-akimai-device-distribution-by-day.png",
+   image="mobile-web-akamai-device-distribution-by-day.png",
    caption="Device type distribution by day - mPulse July 2021.",
-   description="Mobile vs. Desktop traffic distribution, by the day of the week, from Akimai's mPulse in July 2021 showing a noticable 10% increase in mobile traffic at every weekend, with a similar offsetting dip in desktop traffic.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQv2xPBvpLK9_1QqEmOhsXHXcCzunEdsY14Xzeo1D7MYTuu0inzwmz0NtGSFI0mBRP5snPw8ciVWaJQ/pubchart?oid=1981057164&format=interactive", sheets_gid="634917379"
+   description="Mobile vs. Desktop traffic distribution, by the day of the week, from Akamai's mPulse in July 2021 showing a noticeable 10% increase in mobile traffic at every weekend, with a similar offsetting dip in desktop traffic.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQv2xPBvpLK9_1QqEmOhsXHXcCzunEdsY14Xzeo1D7MYTuu0inzwmz0NtGSFI0mBRP5snPw8ciVWaJQ/pubchart?oid=1981057164&format=interactive", sheets_gid="634917379"
    )